 Save Time — Save Money on your favorite attractions now.
-Sale ends TODAY!
+Sale ends in 3 days!
 Choose Instant Delivery at checkout and display your pass right on your smartphone.

 Japanese American Museum

 A $9.00 value - Included with your Go Los Angeles Card!

 Located in the heart of downtown LA’s Little Tokyo Historic District, the Japanese American National Museum is nationally and internationally recognized for its commitment to explore the meaning of America’s ethnic and cultural diversity by sharing the Japanese American experience.
 Its ongoing core exhibition, Common Ground: The Heart of Community, chronicles over 150 years of Japanese American history from the early days of the Issei (first-generation) pioneers through the WWII incarceration to the present.
 The National Museum also presents art and cultural exhibitions, dynamic public programs, an award-winning Museum Store, and the Hirasaki National Resource Center, a self-directed educational experience connecting visitors with the Museum’s wealth of resources documenting Japanese American culture.

 My mother and father were in Poston AZ camp.
 So this was wonderful to see exactly what it was like for them.
 My mother is now 91 and my father is now 90.
 My aunty, uncle, ba-chan(grandmother)were also there.
 My cousin was born in poston AZ camp.

 Please let us know what kind of issue this is:

 Not a product review

 Problem with image

 Tuesday, Wednesday, Friday, Saturday, and Sunday, 11:00 am–5:00 pmThursday, 12:00 pm–8:00 pmFree general admission every Thursday from 5 to 8 PM and every third Thursday of the month.